JLLormeau/dynatrace_template_fr/README.md

 # Dynatrace: simply smarter
 Designed by Dynatrace France Services / ELA + JLL

-A set of dashboards for beginner or expert designed to show the main KPI of your applications and services filtred on the management zone.
+A set of dashboards for beginners or experts, designed to show the main KPI of your applications and services filtered on the management zone.
 ## Main Dashboard
 ![Dynatrace_simply_smarter](Dynatrace_simply_smarter.PNG)